← Back to Home

 Initial Setup

-Select two teams with upcoming design decisions on landing pages, onboarding flows, or pricing structures.
+Select 2 teams with upcoming design decisions on landing pages, onboarding flows, or pricing structures.
 Identify past projects where slow validation delayed development or forced design compromises.

 Establish naming conventions for projects and audience segments.
 Create reusable audience presets for your main customer segments to streamline future testing.